 All parents make mistakes.
 A few years into my quest to be the near-perfect mother, I realized I had to get realistic and accept that there’s just no way to get it all right.
 Parents are only human.
 We get overwhelmed, we have shortcomings and blind spots.
 This is just inevitable.

 My parents were no exception.
 And yet, their mistakes were whoppers.
-The inappropriate sexual boundaries in our home, the constant threat of my dad’s angry bipolar episodes, and the sexual abuse my brother inflicted on me under their watch are a few of the lowlights.
+Inappropriate boundaries and the constant threat of my dad’s angry bipolar episodes are a few of the lowlights.

 To be fair, there were parts my parents got right too.
-They always made me feel loved.
 My mother kept order in our home which included consistent routines and attention to our physical health and wellbeing.
 We were raised to know and appreciate education, arts, culture, and the value of close friendships.
 And despite the frequent chaos, we had our share of genuine fun.
 For these aspects of my upbringing, I am grateful.
 I’ve done my best to carry these positive family traits into my own family’s life.

 Much higher on my list of parental priorities, though, has always been the emotional safety and protection of our children.
 To that end, unlike my parents, we made a point of giving them the freedom to express their emotions appropriately without fear of repercussions for speaking up.

 This concept got put to the test as our kids moved into their tween and teen years.
 When the complaints started coming, I knew my kids’ new forms of expression were developmentally normal, but they still stung.
 Some of their criticisms were silly or bratty, but many of their grievances were valid too.
 We did our best to correct our mistakes while teaching them to express themselves effectively and with respect.